 Flights to Sydney:

 Yes, I am afraid it is a very long flight and there is no way around that!
 A stopover in Asia is often a good idea to break things up.
-Click here for some great deals on flights to Sydney.
+Check out some great flight deals on Skyscanner here:

 The only way to make the 24-hour flight not a hideous slice of hell is to find a great deal and go business class!
 Here are some of the airlines that fly business class to Australia: